jmwoliver/zipgrep/README.md

 Warm-cache medians below compare a `ReleaseFast` build with ripgrep 15.2.0 invoked using `--no-config`.
 They were measured on an 8-vCPU Intel Xeon Linux orb in August 2026.
 Results are workload- and hardware-dependent; they are evidence for these corpora, not a claim that any implementation wins universally.

+These tables record the focused measurements used during the optimization work.
+Raw samples and the exact harness are not committed, and the checked-in `benchsuite` does not currently reproduce the count, quiet, list, stdin, color, or RSS scenarios below.
+Treat the figures as reported results rather than independently reproducible benchmark artifacts.

 ### 512 MiB English subtitle file

 | Mode and pattern | zg | rg | zg / rg |